pricklygorse/Interactive-Image-Background-Remover/README.md

 # Models

 Place the models (or symlinks if located elsewhere) in the Models folder.
-The model filenames are hardcoded currently sorry, so please rename your downloaded files to match if needed.
+The model filenames are hardcoded currently sorry, so please rename your downloaded files to match what is listed below if needed.
+Quantised Segment Anything models require the .quant suffix before .encoder in the filename, which is the opposite of how they are downloaded from the links below.

-I highly recommend starting with mobile-sam due to almost instantaneous mask generation, then trying the larger segment anything models if you need a higher quality mask (or just zoom in more)
+I highly recommend starting with mobile-sam as it has almost instantaneous mask generation even on older cpu only computers, then trying the larger segment anything models if you need a higher quality mask.
+Zooming in and using mobile-sam however has been very effective for me.

 Models can be downloaded from:

 - Segment Anything + mobile-sam: [https://huggingface.co/vietanhdev/segment-anything-onnx-models/tree/main](https://huggingface.co/vietanhdev/segment-anything-onnx-models/tree/main)
 - rembg: [https://huggingface.co/briaai/RMBG-1.4/tree/main/onnx](https://huggingface.co/briaai/RMBG-1.4/tree/main/onnx)
-- u2net, disnet, BiRefNet, Segment Anything: [https://github.com/danielgatis/rembg/releases/tag/v0.0.0](https://github.com/danielgatis/rembg/releases/tag/v0.0.0)
+- u2net, disnet, BiRefNet, Segment Anything, and more: [https://github.com/danielgatis/rembg/releases/tag/v0.0.0](https://github.com/danielgatis/rembg/releases/tag/v0.0.0)

 I've no idea what the different versions of BiRefNet are so the hardcoded 3 are not necessarily the best.